History of the San Francisco Giants: 1963–1984

 Although the Giants did not play in another World Series until 1989, the teams of the 1960s continued to be pennant contenders thanks to several future Hall-of-Famers.
 These included Gaylord Perry, who pitched a no-hitter with the Giants in 1968; Juan Marichal, a pitcher with a memorable high-kicking delivery; McCovey, who won the National League MVP award in 1969, and Mays, who hit his 600th career home run in 1969.
 A Giants highlight came in 1963 when Jesús Alou joined the team, and along with Felipe and Matty, for one late inning of one game, formed the first all-brother outfield in major league history.
 In 1967, pitcher Mike McCormick became the first Giants Cy Young Award winner.

 The Giants' next appearance in the postseason came in 1971.
-After winning their division, they were defeated in the League Championship Series by the Pittsburgh Pirates and Roberto Clemente.
+On the last day of the regular season, the Giants were nearing a historic collapse, having seen their lead in the National League West fall from 8 1/2 games to one game over the Los Angeles Dodgers.
+However, in their 162nd game, the Giants defeated the San Diego Padres to clinch the division.
+The Giants were defeated in the League Championship Series by the Pittsburgh Pirates.

 During this decade, the Giants gave up many players who became successful elsewhere, including Garry Maddox, George Foster, Dave Kingman and Gaylord Perry.
 Two Giants became Rookies of the Year—outfielder Gary Matthews Sr. in 1973 and pitcher John Montefusco in 1975.

 In 1976, in an 11th-hour deal, Bob Lurie bought the team, saving it from being moved to Toronto.
 Toronto was awarded an expansion team, the Blue Jays which began play the next year, but San Francisco baseball fans' worries about losing their beloved Giants had not completely gone away.